ramonadeveloper/Ramona-Project-Management/README.md

 # Ramona-Project-Management
-Playing with Waffle and checking out some features
+Playing with Waffle.io and checking out some features Very cool.